Reassessing the link between B-modes and inflation

 Now, from the above expressions it is easy to see the basic difference, within this scheme, between the scalar and tensor metric perturbations.
 While the former are seeded by linear terms in perturbations of the scalar field (see Eq. \ref{main3}), the latter are seeded by quadratic terms in such perturbations (see Eq. \ref{gw}).
 This difference represents a radical departure from the standard approach with crucial consequences: as long as one is in any regime where perturbation theory makes sense, the second spectrum will be much smaller than the first.

-Going back to Eq. \ref{gw} { (i.e. the equation of motion for $h_{ij}(\vec x,\eta)$), taking (without loss of generality) the wave propagation direction to be $\vec q = q \hat z$}, orienting the polarization components along the $ x, y $ directions and dropping the indices, the solution for the Fourier transform of $h(\vec x,\eta)$ is given by
+Going back to Eq. \ref{gw}, taking (without loss of generality) the wave propagation direction to be $\vec q = q \hat z$, orienting the polarization components along the $ x, y $ directions and dropping the indices, the solution for the Fourier transform of $h(\vec x,\eta)$ is given by

 with